 How to Cut Laminate Flooring Around Door Frame

--Pencil or pen -Straight edge (ruler or level) -Circular saw with fine tooth blade OR jigsaw with fine tooth blade
+- Circular saw with fine tooth blade Or jigsaw with fine tooth blade

 Cut Laminate Flooring Face Up Or Down